kamenco/dines/README.md

 Flask applicationurl_for function failed to findthe endpoint.
 The suggestion Did you mean update_task instead? indicated that update_task is the valid endpoint.
 There was a typo in the endpoint name.

 ![Crash!](taskmanager/static/images/crash.png "Site crashes")
+The bug was caused by unresolved dependencies: Dependencies specified in requirements.txt namely Flask-SQLAlchemy was installe at lower version.
+Flask-SQLAlchemy was upgraded == 3.0.3
+ The version conflicts caused the failure.
 ![CSS bug!](taskmanager/static/images/css_bug.png "CSS bug")

 ---